Our Gang of Eight Gets Buzzed and There’s War

 Camellias are among the most carefree plants in our garden.
-Dappled shade, shelter from wind, good drainage, good compost and good mulch usually keeps them happy.
-Truly.
+Dappled shade, shelter from wind, good drainage, organic soil and a couple of inches of mulch usually keep them happy.
+Truly!

-But sometimes sneaky gangs of culprits stake out territories and we have to patrol.
-Here we are profiling five rogues, mug shots and all, so you will have no trouble recognizing these shifty characters and keeping them in their place — out of the garden.
+Here we are profiling five rogues, mug shots and all, so you will have no trouble recognizing the trouble caused by these shifty characters and keeping them in their place — out of the garden.

 We lost that skirmish faster than a hare jumps a brier bush.

-By the time spring flowering is almost over we begin to spray.
-We choose a day in late March or early April when temperatures are balmy — between 40 and 80 degrees.
+By the time spring flowering has peaked we begin to spray, usually a balmy day in late March or early April.

 Bob, who is our camellia steward, sprays to a height he can reach, which is fine, because the tops of our old camellias don’t seem to be bothered by scale.

 Perhaps the breezes up there are too rough for young crawlers searching for permanent sipping territories.

 Dicey-looking plants, the young, the weak, the small, the newly planted, or the forgotten, may be more susceptible and need extra attention.

 In these cases, Bob may spray a second time in a week or two.
 For plants with mild infestations, one spraying is usually enough.

 Serious infestations may require spraying every couple of weeks throughout the growing season, and it can take a year or more before plants fully recover.